Frequently asked questions

 For mobile uploads, the situation is a little different.
 Currently, you can safely upload files up to several GBs.
 However, this requires the app to remain in the foreground without entering sleep mode, which can be challenging for most of you who have sleep mode enabled on your devices.

 Yes.
-You can install hiveNet and hiveDisk on multiple machines.
+You can install Hivenet on multiple machines.

-The account password is managed by hiveNet, and can be recovered.
+The account password is managed by Hivenet, and can be recovered.
 It is not used for anything else but logging in.
-This password cannot decrypt or encrypt any files or associated metadata in hiveDisk.
+This password cannot decrypt or encrypt any files or associated metadata in Hivenet.

-The encryption passphrase you create when you setup up hiveDisk for the first time is only available on your computer, and nowhere else. hiveNet cannot access it, therefore it cannot be recovered if you lose it.
-If you lose it, you will lose permanent access to all the data stored in hiveDisk.
+The encryption passphrase you create when you set up Hivenet for the first time is only available on your computer, and nowhere else.
+Hivenet cannot access it, therefore it cannot be recovered if you lose it.
+If you lose it, you will lose permanent access to all the data stored in Hivenet.
 Keep it safe, for example in a password manager.

 We’re in the process of establishing partnerships to demonstrate that we are true to our word with: